GoldandBlack - GoldandBlack.com videos: Purdue coach Matt Painter, players on Northwestern

 GoldandBlack.com videos: Purdue coach Matt Painter, players on Northwestern

-Purdue returns home this weekend to host Northwestern, with a full roster for the first time since Sasha Stefanovic was sidelined more than two-and-a-half weeks ago.
+Purdue had to sweat a bit against Northwestern Saturday, but came out a 75-70 winner.

-Friday, Purdue coach Matt Painter and Jaden Ivey met with the media to discuss the Wildcats and more.
+Afterward, Purdue coach Matt Painter and players Jaden Ivey, Mason Gillis and Zach Edey met with the media to discuss the win.

 See what they had to say here in these videos of Purdue's Zoom sessions.